Skip to content

 The Dunkenhalgh Hotel · 20 – 21 June 2026

-The Question
+The Inquiry

 Where zakah meets public interest.

-Whether — and under what conditions — zakah funds may be utilised in relation to public-interest activity and community-serving functions in Muslim minority contexts.
+Whether, and under what conditions, zakah funds may be utilised in relation to public-interest activity and community-serving functions in Muslim minority contexts.

-This is not a question of broader application by default, but one of careful clarification of principles — a disciplined scholarly process faithful to the trust associated with zakāh.
+This is not a question of broader application by default, but one of careful clarification of principles, a disciplined scholarly process faithful to the trust associated with zakāh.

 Outcome